 Lead generation is the number one challenge for marketers nowadays.
-Fortunately, with kvCORE, lead generation can be approached from a couple different angles.
-If you are wondering which angle is the most effective, you're in luck!
-In today's post I'll compare the advantages and disadvantages to utilizing kvCORE lead generation within landing pages and squeeze pages.
-I'll also share my thoughts on how to optimize your advertising strategy to give you the best possible lead conversion funnel.
-Are you ready to rock and roll?!
+Fortunately, with kvCORE, lead generation can be approached from a couple of different angles.
+If you are wondering which angle is the most effective, you’re in luck!
+In today’s post, I’ll compare the advantages and disadvantages of utilizing kvCORE lead generation within landing pages and squeeze pages.
+I’ll also share my thoughts on how to optimize your advertising strategy to give you the best possible lead conversion funnel.

 Landing Pages vs. Squeeze Pages

 Deciding how visitors enter your website may be the most crucial step in internet marketing.
 If you’re choosing between a landing page and a squeeze page, it’s essential to understand the difference.

 Landing pages are when a lead lands on a page, and immediately has to decide either to register or not.
 He or she is going to decide once they hit that page: Do I want what that person’s offering?
 Should I give up my email address or my phone number?
 Or do I want to bounce?

 This is what a landing page is.
 Several types of landing pages that you might see include:

 - Foreclosure landing pages.

 On a squeeze page, leads will arrive on a page and get some access to the information or the content before being squeezed into registering for further information.
 You give them a little bit of value by sending them to your squeeze page.
 Then after they’ve taken a couple of actions, they’re going to register to continue getting that same value.

 For instance, one of the ads that I would run a lot is a list of pool homes.
 I would send somebody to my kvCORE lead generation site and say, “Here are the best or the newest pool homes under $300,000” or whatever it is that I wanted to hook them on.
 I’d let them get into the list and see the addresses.
 They’d click on a property and see the information, but when they clicked on a second property, it would make them register to continue looking.